-When I travel I love to understand the culture, society and order of things.
-This is quite hard when you have a short trip, but I like to try and be observant without judgement and see what I can see.
+When I travel, I love to understand the culture, society and order of things.
+This is quite hard when you have a short trip, but I try to be observant without judgement and see what I can see.
 Vietnam is one of my favourite places, I’m dying to get back.
 In fact I’d happily live there for a few months to get a better understanding of it’s complex culture and systems.
-I could see these layers, there is a very recent, and still apparent history of war and conflict, a socialist political system, and a relaxed and welcoming attitude that stems from their unique folk religion, which stems from Taoism, Confucism and Buddhism.
+There is a feeling of pain in the history of war and conflict, a socialist political system, and a relaxed and welcoming attitude that stems from their unique folk religion, which stems from Taoism, Confucism and Buddhism.

 Another of the things that really struck me, was the high regard for women.
 I first noticed this on my meanderings through the Ho Chi Minh Museum of Fine Art, where many portraits and paintings depicted the strength of the female.
 Their value not portrayed in their physical appearance, but through their support of family, their leadership and a certain reverence of emotion.
 I noticed in a lot of paintings women were in the front, and there were several sculptures of female figure, and in general, I was just astounded at the dominance of the female in this story of modern history.

-4. NICHE.
-They’ve got a niche and they stick to it.
+2. NICHE.
+I enjoyed watching women use whatever it is that they have, and adapting it.
+Whether it’s a jimmy’d bicycle hung with dried squid, or a suitcase filled with cigarettes, there are many inventions people have created using very little, and they head out from dawn until dusk to sell their wares, moving quickly from customer to customer, searching for opportunities.
+Perhaps it’s these limited resources forces a niche, where I personally struggle to choose a niche, because I have so many options.
+(Also, my brain is very wild.)
 Before I travelled to Vietnam, I saw a Luke Nguyen show where he told the story of these two Vietnamese women who were famous for their fresh rice noodles.
 The women, in their 70’s, had been making rice noodles for no less than 50 years.
 FIFTY YEARS!
 Day in, day out, they pound the rice, and make a paste, smooth it out to dry and cut it up.
-They have nailed their niche, and making an adequate living from it.
-I remember thinking how simple their life was, and how happy they were.
+They have nailed their niche, and make an adequate living from it.
+I remember being in awe of how simple their life was, and how happy they were.
 No striving and struggling with social media and selling online courses for them!
 Just pounding rice with your bestie all day everyday. .

 It’s the sales equivalent of incessant emails.
-Truth is, I don’t want to buy the daggy old fruit that’s likely been washed in septic water, but I also don’t want to be chased down the street.
-A couple of bucks is a small price for interaction and a beautiful portrait.
+The truth is, I don’t want to buy the daggy old fruit that’s likely been washed in septic water, but I also don’t want to be chased down the street.
+A couple of bucks is a small price for this amusing and inspiring interaction and a beautiful portrait.